-We have acted as Cayman Islands legal advisers to the Company in connection with the Company's registration statement on Form F-1, including all amendments or supplements thereto (the Registration Statement), filed with the Securities and Exchange Commission (the Commission) under the U.S. Securities Act of 1933, as amended (the Act) to date relating to the Company's secondary offering and registration relating to the offer and resale from time to time by the selling securityholders named in the Registration Statement of:
+We have acted as Cayman Islands legal advisers to the Company in connection with the Company's registration statement on Form F-1, including all amendments or supplements thereto (the Registration Statement), filed with the Securities and Exchange Commission (the Commission) under the U.S. Securities Act of 1933, as amended (the Act) to date relating to the resale from time to time by the Selling Holders (as defined in the Registration Statement) of up to 30,301,058 ordinary shares, par value \$0.0001 per share (the Shares).